 Project Quest: A Case Study of a Sectoral Employment Development Approach, Aspen Institute (2001) [pdf]

 Aspen Institute (2009); On the Road to Success video (2010)

 Further reading on workforce development strategies

 Video about the establishment of Project Quest in San Antonio (1994)

-Narrative about the establishment of Project Quest in San Antonio
+Story about the establishment of Project Quest in San Antonio by COPS/Metro

 Northern & Central Louisiana Interfaith Wins Battles Against Unaccountable Tax Giveaways in Caddo Parish & Beyond

 Northern & Central Louisiana Interfaith leaders celebrated significant progress in how Caddo-area public officials weigh decisions related to public monies and the Industrial Tax Exemption Program (ITEP).

 As a result of a tenacious local effort, leaders in Caddo Parish succeeded in persuading Sheriff Steve Prator (R) to become the first elected official in the state to deny an ITEP request under the Governor's Executive Order.
 Caddo School Board soon followed, rejecting Inferno's ITEP request by a vote of 7-5.
 Even after the Caddo School Board President called a special session to reconsider Inferno's request, the board rejected the request -- again.

 After Sheriff Prator rejected all ITEP applications by Calumet, the Caddo Board attorney attempted to rewrite board policy to automatically accept all ITEP applications presented.
 NCLI successfully defeated the motion.